Wannabeasmartguy/GPT-Gradio-Agent/README.md

 ![chatfile界面](https://github.com/Wannabeasmartguy/GPT-Gradio-Agent/assets/107250451/b04c6ccc-8ed7-4d99-8831-fde912ea6fcd)

 # Get Started

+## Git

 0. Use `git clone https://github.com/Wannabeasmartguy/GPT-Gradio-Agent.git` to pull the codes；

-> If you don't have Git installed, you can download the latest codes on the Github **Tag** page.

 Then open a **Command Prompt (CMD)** in the folder where the codes are stored, and use `pip install -r requirements.txt` to install the runtime environment.